jgabunilas/portfolio/content/en/about/index.md

 <!-- {{< figure src="/images/about/prague_talk1.jpg"  >}} -->
 ![](prague_talk1.jpg)

 Prior to entering the biotechnology industry, I spent over six years in academia conducting original research in the field of eukaryotic RNA splicing and gene expression regulation while pursuing my doctoral degree.
-My colleagues and I published multiple research articles that continue to bear influence on the RNA research community.
-I also had the privilege of presenting our work at two international scientific conferences.
+The work published by my colleagues and I continues to bear influence on the RNA research community.
+I also had the privilege of presenting our discoveries at two international scientific conferences.

 My scientific publications can be viewed on [Google Scholar](https://scholar.google.com/citations?user=DM08A88AAAAJ&hl=en&oi=ao) and [PubMed](https://pubmed.ncbi.nlm.nih.gov/?term=Jason+Gabunilas%5BAuthor%5D&sort=date).